Does eating yeast cause yeast infections?

 Nutritional Yeast Offers Many Health Benefits

-Another reason why you shouldn’t try to ditch nutritional yeast from you diet are the health benefits it offers:
+Another reason why you shouldn’t try to ditch nutritional yeast from your diet are the health benefits it offers:

 - 2 tablespoons of nutritional yeast provide 52% of the recommended daily amount of protein.

 - Beta-glucans found in nutritional yeast stimulate the body’s immune system.
-They are also shown to lower LDL cholesterol levels.
+They are also able to lower LDL cholesterol levels.

 - Studies show that beta-glucans can prevent tumor formation and the development of cancer.